zekaryas1/notes/docs/Algo/Fundamental Algorithms/Linked List/Stack & Queue.md

 ---
 date created: Thursday, June 16th 2022, 1:47:45 pm
-date modified: Sunday, July 3rd 2022, 11:31:12 am
+date modified: Sunday, July 3rd 2022, 12:08:39 pm
-title: Stack LAST IN FIRST OUT
+title: Stack and Queue
 ---

+# Stack and Queue

-# Stack LAST IN FIRST OUT
+## Stack {LAST IN FIRST OUT}

 - Unlike an array, a stack does not offer constant-time access to the nth item.
 However, it does allow constant time adds and removes, as it doesn't require shifting elements around.